St. Patrick's Day

 In 2019, the Maine legislature passed a death with dignity bill called the Death With Dignity Act.
 Governor Janet Mills signed the bill into law June 12, 2019.
 The law allows terminally ill patients to request aid in dying in certain clearly defined situations.

-In 2020, the last year for which statistics are available, 50 people received a prescription under the act and 30 used it to die.
-(For additional statistics, see the 2020 Patient-Directed Care at End of Life Annual Report published by the Maine Department of Health and Human Services.)
+In 2022, 58 people received a prescription under the act, and 40 used it to die.
+(For additional statistics, see the Patient-Directed Care 2022 Annual Report published by the Maine Department of Health and Human Services.)

 This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Maine's law.